-Alterations are always extra and vary depending on what is needed.
-The most common alterations are a hem and a strap adjustment.
+Alterations are always extra and vary depending on what needs to be done.
+The most common alterations are a hem and strap adjustment.
 Most designers design dresses for 5' 10", so if you are vertically challenged, alterations are a must; tripping on your dress at grad is not a memory you want!
 Our seamstress is conveniently located on site and she has been altering these types of gowns for 40+ years.
 Her prices are competitive and her work is guaranteed.

 7. I saw 'this' dress somewhere, can you order it?

 Yes, if the gown is current and from a designer we carry.
 We get this request often.
 Designers produce many styles in a year, unfortunately we cannot bring in everything.
 By ordering through us, your purchase is protected, guaranteed authentic, and won't have any extra fees by ordering through our store.
 You also get to use the layaway plan; pay 50% at the time of order and pay the balance when the dress comes in.

 8. Do you accept returns?